Hey, I’m Dave.

 I founded Irreverent Gent to help guys take control of their confidence by bolstering their mindsets, bodies, people skills and style, and my goal is twofold:

 Like I said, I don’t think that confidence is something you’re born with, I think it’s something you build.
 And while my freshman-year journalism school prof would kill me for using such hackneyed cliches, in the pursuit of self-confidence I’ve found two principles to prove true: knowledge is power and practice makes perfect.

-By learning how to improve the way you think, look and feel, then putting those lessons into action, you can take control of your confidence, and not just make your self-esteem, but Make Yourself Esteemed.
+By learning ways to improve the way you think, look and feel, then putting those lessons into action, you can take control of your confidence, and not just make your self-esteem, but Make Yourself Esteemed.

 Scroll down to find out how to get started today.

 You Can Build Real, Authentic, Lasting Self-Confidence

 …even if you doubt yourself, over-think everything and don’t know where to start